News Update

 In the present Global Market, having a good product is no longer enough to guarantee a business deal with a foreign client; cultural awareness and personal commitment are becoming important keys to distinguish yourself from the competition.
 The fact that only 10% of English people are aware of the importance of making an attempt at their client's language means that the minority who do make an effort are particularly well placed.

 The expanding markets, such as China, India or Indonesia, are especially appreciative of this conscious effort from their British partners.
-In Asian countries a contract is not usually regarded as the end of the negotiations but as the starting point of a long long term relationship that will be continuously revaluated.
+In Asian countries a contract is not usually regarded as the end of the negotiations but as the starting point of a long term relationship that will be continuously revaluated.
 This approach means that special respect is shown to those who make an effort to understand the culture and the language.

 Indonesia - an exciting market